Rural Community Immigration Pilot (RCIP)

 Encourage your candidate to get their documents ready for you to include along with the completed Recommendation Application Form.

-NOTE: If a candidate is not currently working with you, the employer will have to demonstrate that they have made efforts to recruit a Canadian citizen or a permanent resident prior to providing the offer of employment to the candidate.
+NOTE: If a candidate is not currently working with you or has been employed with your business for less than six months, the employer will have to demonstrate that they have made efforts to recruit a Canadian citizen or a permanent resident prior to providing the offer of employment to the candidate.

 Apply for recommendation